-In the opinion of the market analyst, the proposed new construction LIHTC elderly development will not negatively impact the existing supply of program assisted LIHTC properties located within The Breakers PMA in the short or long term.
-At the time of the survey, the existing LIHTC elderly development located within the area competitive environment were on average 100% occupied, with all three properties maintaining a waiting list ranging between 21 and 23 applications.
+In the opinion of the market analyst, the proposed new construction LIHTC/Market Rate elderly development will not negatively impact the existing supply of program assisted LIHTC properties located within The Breakers PMA in the short or long term.
+At the time of the survey, the existing LIHTC elderly development located within the area competitive environment, Saratoga Court was 100% occupied.
+In addition, all three properties that target the very low to low income elderly population within the PMA maintain a waiting list ranging between 2 and 21 applications, with an overall occupancy rate of 98.5%.